Tandemloc 300 Ton Patented Load Tester (Patent# 7703335B2)

 Although anchoring points can also be welded to the test bed perimeter, should the test specimen anchoring locations be beyond the field of points available by the X and Y axis of the rolling beams.
 For items that only require anchoring in one point, the center of the test bed can accommodate an anchoring point such as a clevis or pad eye that connects to the test bed.

-The Load Test System line of pull is in the horizontal direction, rather than vertical and that results in easier rigging, since the connections will always lie within the horizontal plane, at the same height.
+The Load Test System line of pull is in the horizontal direction, rather than vertical and that results in easier rigging since the connections will always lie within the horizontal plane, at the same height.
 With machines that pull vertically, the connection point can vary in height making it more difficult to rig, often requiring the use of man-lifts or other equipment should these connection points be unreachable by a man standing on the floor.

 The system incorporates a video system, which records every test and the load reading is actually fed directly onto the recorded image.
-The images can not be edited, which provide concrete proof that an item has been tested properly.
+The images can not be edited, which provides concrete proof that an item has been tested properly.
 This is a great quality assurance tool for Tandemloc and far better than just a paper certificate for the customer, who now can be absolutely convinced that his lifter was in fact tested.

 Details of the Tandemloc Load Tester

 Proof Testing is important to our process — every lifter we manufacture is load tested.
-And, we can re-certify your older Tandemloc lifters with a new proof-test.
+And, we can re-certify your older Tandemloc lifters with a new proof test.
 See more about the recertification process.

 Check out the video below of our Q+A with our engineering department.
 One of our mechanical engineers, Daniel Colwell, goes into great detail about the quality and safety standards that we adhere to.